 Born in Monmouthshire in 1812, Henry Jones was a Bristol baker.
 Many south Walian Welshmen over the centuries had crossed the Severn estuary to seek employment in the ‘Metropolis of the West’, and Henry Jones was one of the many.
 He set up in business in Broadmead in the city, but maintained his connection with the county of his birth.

-In 1838, at the age of 26, Henry Jones was married in St Michael’s Church, Llanfihangel Rogiet.
-Llanfihangel, which came into the care of the Friends in 2008, is a stately medieval building, well known to all travellers on the Swansea to Paddington main line, which passes close by, before they are carried through Severn Tunnel Junction, and plunged into the tunnel itself.
+In 1838, at the age of 26, Henry Jones was married in St Michael & All Angels', Llanfihangel Rogiet.
+His wife, Ann Pride, was the daughter of Thomas Pride of Green Farm.
+St Michael's, which came into the care of Friends of Friendless Churches in 2008, is a stately medieval building, well known to all travellers on the Swansea to Paddington main line, which passes close by, before they are carried through Severn Tunnel Junction, and plunged into the tunnel itself.

 Still, Henry Jones’s fortune was assured; in 1864, at the age of 52, he retired from active participation in business, and went to live at The Court House, Caldicot, only a few miles from the church in which he had been married.